Skip to content

 Models

+Typical Detailer models are from the YOLO model family, which is a popular object detection framework.
 SD.Next includes several pre-defined single-class Detailer models: face-yolo8n, hand_yolov8n, person_yolov8n-seg, eyes-v1, eyes-full-v1

 And one multi-class model: yolo11m